Setup Wizard¶

 The tenant setup wizard drives first-time configuration for a new school.
 It combines a flat global state machine stored on the Tenant model with a group routing layer for frontend navigation, and a handler registry that keeps each step's persistence logic isolated and testable.

-Cross-references: chapter 05 for general DTO patterns, chapter 06 for error codes, docs/workflows.md §10 for the add-a-step checklist.
+Cross-references: chapter 05 for general DTO patterns, chapter 06 for error codes, chapter 11 §10 for the add-a-step checklist.

 1. State Machine¶